Our Global Ambitions

 Achieving our ambitious goals will necessitate a substantial commitment of time, effort and resources, a clear focus on measurable priorities, and a higher level of investment from public and private sources.
 Now is the time to demonstrate our abiding commitment to our academic faculty, students and to Ireland.

-The location of the Centre is of particular significance, since Ireland’s most famous writer, James Joyce, spent his formative years as a student both at Newman House and at the National Library on Kildare Street.
+The location of MoLI is of particular significance since Ireland’s most famous writer, James Joyce, spent his formative years as a student both at Newman House and at the National Library on Kildare Street.
 Newman House itself figures centrally in one of his classic works, A Portrait of the Artist as a Young Man.
-Furthermore, The Idea of a University, by John Henry Newman, after whom the complex is named, is still regarded worldwide as one of the most enduring texts on the value of higher education, and captures the rationale for establishing the first Catholic University of Ireland in 1854.
+Furthermore, The Idea of a University, by John Henry Newman, after whom the complex is named, is still regarded worldwide as one of the most enduring texts on the value of higher education and captures the rationale for establishing the first Catholic University of Ireland in 1854.

-By leveraging its proximity to St Stephen’s Green, the Iveagh Gardens and the National Concert Hall, Newman House will serve as a pivotal location, creating a new cultural precinct in the heart of Dublin city, significantly enhancing the tourist experience, enlivening the tourist trail and enhancing the south side of St Stephen’s Green.
+With its proximity to St Stephen’s Green, the Iveagh Gardens and the National Concert Hall, MoLI will serve as a pivotal location, creating a new cultural precinct in the heart of Dublin city, significantly enhancing the tourist experience, enlivening the tourist trail and enhancing the south side of St Stephen’s Green.

-The estimated total capital investment required for this project is €10 million which comprises the construction, exhibition fit-out and ancillary works associated with the project.
-To date, 80% of the funding has been secured for this project; 25% of which is State funding (Fáilte Ireland) and the remainder secured through philanthropic donations with one lead benefactor contributing significantly to the cost of this project.
+The total capital investment required for this project is €10 million which comprises the construction, exhibition fit-out and ancillary works associated with the project.
+To date, 90% of the funding has been secured for this project; 25% of which is State funding (Fáilte Ireland) and the remainder secured through philanthropic donations.
 We are seeking to raise the balance through philanthropic donations to complete this initiative.

 Confucius Institute for Ireland